Alif-B/devops-docker/README.md

-use --net to put the container in a specific network use -e to set environment variables for the container use --link to link 2 container
+use --net to put the container in a specific network use -e to set environment variables for the container use --link to link 2 container use -v to attach a volume to the container

 docker start <container_name>